 Dr. Marcie Morton is a Magna Cum Laude graduate of Palmer College of Chiropractic West.
 She holds also a Bachelor of Science in Biology from Chapman University, and has completed additional training in nutrition and sports injuries.
 An athlete herself, Dr. Morton has a strong understanding of biomechanics, as well as a long history of managing a variety of musculoskeletal issues.
 Chances are, she can relate to what you are experiencing.

-Firmly grounded in scientific methodology and evidence based medicine, Dr. Morton uses the most current research and knowledge, as well as established traditional approaches, for guidance in determining best practices for patient care.
+Firmly grounded in scientific methodology and evidence based practice, Dr. Morton uses the most current research and knowledge, as well as established traditional approaches, for guidance in determining best practices for patient care.
 Problem solving is a strength of this practice, and individualized care is never too much to expect.
 The best interest of each patient is the top priority in every case.

 Chiropractic is an alternative health care profession that focuses on diagnosis and treatment of disorders affecting the musculoskeletal and nervous systems, such as back pain, neck pain, pain in the joints of the arms or legs, and headaches.
 Doctors of Chiropractic (DCs), or chiropractors, employ a wide range of diagnostic skills, including X-ray or MRI when warranted, and practice a hands-on approach for assessing and treating these musculoskeletal conditions.
 Chiropractors also offer therapeutic and rehabilitative exercises, as well as nutrition and healthy lifestyle counseling.
 In some cases, chiropractic care alone may not be suitable for your condition, in which case a ready referral to the appropriate health care provider will be given.
 Chiropractors can effectively treat patients of all ages, including babies and children and the elderly, with gentle adjustments.